react-bootcamp/react-103/instructions/6-redux-wine-details.md

 # What's next

-Now you're a `React` ninja and you can start bragging on twitter.
+Now you're a `react` ninja and you can start bragging on twitter.
 Congratulations ;-)